lamberta/devkit-doc/api/math.md

 ### rect.normalize ()
 1. Return: `{this}`

-Normalize negative dimensions so that the rectange is based on the upper left corner with positive dimensions.
+Normalize negative dimensions so that the rectangle is based on the upper left corner with positive dimensions.

-**Examples**

 ~~~
 var rect = new Rect(5, 3, -4, 7)